zsparal/api-documentation/source/migrating-v1-to-v2.rst

 * ``failureReason`` has been moved from the Payment resource to the credit card detail object, and is not available anymore for Bancontact payments.

-The following fields are removed:
+The following fields have been removed:

 * ``expiryPeriod`` has been removed from the Payment resource.
 You can use ``expiresAt`` which contains the same information.